lindylearn/unclutter/README.md

 ## Why does it exist?

 There many other "reader modes", but they all extract article text and re-render it their own format.
 Unclutter "unclutters" the original web pages itself, leaving the [original website styling](docs/comparison.md) and interactive elements intact.

+Adjustments for specific websites are crowdsourced — if you find an annoyance while reading, remove it for everyone!

 <!-- Articles you read are saved and organized automatically, instead of having to maintain bookmark folders, tags, or share links between multiple websites.
 With Unclutter, everything happens instantly in your browser.